ShinSakanami/BetterStorage/README.md

 The stockpiles in StoneHearth are great, but maybe you need more filtering capabilities?
 Want to separate flowers from fibers?
 Wheat grains from food?
 Meat from animal feed?

 Better Stockpiles is here for you!
-Adding more filters to stockpiles, crates and chests for better stocks management!
+Adding more filters to stockpiles, crates and chests for better stocks management.

-Now with a compatibility patch for Stonehearth Cafe!
+Now compatible with Stonehearth Cafe and Brewery Mod!

-Current available filters in stockpiles:
+Current available stockpile filters:

 * **Resources:** Wood, Stone, Clay
 * **Ore:** Coal, Copper, Tin, Iron, Silver, Gold